tsawi/SawiEtAl_2022/README.md

 # An Unsupervised Machine-Learning Approach to Understanding Seismicity at an Alpine Glacier

-By Theresa Sawi, Ben Holtzman, Meredith Nettles, Fabian Walter and John Paisley
+By Theresa Sawi, Ben Holtzman, Fabian Walter and John Paisley